Ohio mom sentenced for leaving daughter, pets alone - NewsBreak

 In a welfare check on August 7, humane agents noticed feces in almost every room of her house on East Ohio Avenue.
 Crawford was missing from the home for nearly a week.

 Officers found three cats and two dogs.
 They found a dead cat in the basement.
-The animals were taken into care by Animal Charity.
+The animals were taken into care by Animal Charity.‘Pocahontas’ voice actress arrested in Xenia: TMZ

 Police also found her daughter, living on only an EBT card.